mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

-##### Charging Admittance Active and Reactive Powers
+##### Active and Reactive Power at Charging Admittances
-To calculate the active and reactive power values linked with branch charging admittances of the particular branch, the function can be used:
+To calculate the active and reactive power linked with branch charging admittances of the particular branch, the function can be used:
 ```@example ComputationPowersCurrentsLosses
 charging = powerCharging(system, model; label = 1)
 nothing # hide